 - 1. Ensure that the machine is correctly mounted at all times and that all safety guards are correctly fitted and in good condition. - 2.
 Engage the tractor PTO drive. - 3.
 Lower the machine to the ground and drive forward at a speed suitable for prevailing conditions.
 Work a short distance then stop the tractor, disengage the PTO drive and switch off the tractor engine.
 Check that the tilth obtained is satisfactory and that the depth of tillage is even across the full machine width.
 Make any adjustments before proceeding.

-It may be necessary to start at a shallow depth subsequent pass.
-When turning at headlands, lift
+It may be necessary to start at a shallow depth and work progressively deeper on each subsequent pass.
+When turning at headlands, lift the machine clear of the ground and disengage the PTO drive.